 Anthony W. Allsop

-words they CHOOSE to believe.
+but only the words they CHOOSE to believe.
 How hypercritical is that?
 That's

 Ethan Allen (1738-1789)

-miracles have ceased; but in those parts of it as are barbarous and ignorant,
+have prevailed, miracles have ceased; but in those parts of it as are barbarous

-makes me one; and as to being a Deist, I know not strictly
+infant baptism makes me one; and as to being a Deist, I know not strictly

 Abu Ala Al-Maarri (973-1058)